emergingravi/EPS-Electric-power-Steering-wirth-Fuzzy-implimentation/README.md

 ## Introduction

-This project demonstrates how to use genetic algorithms to solve a quadratic equation.
-The genetic algorithm evolves a population of binary-encoded individuals over several generations to find the best solution.
+This project demonstrates how to use the ESP (Electric Power Sterring) to reduce the effort needed to turn the sterring wheel according to the road condition .

 ## Features